 AFTER THE PRECEDING WAYS, THERE REMAINS AN AFTER WAY, PREPARATORY TO DIVINE UNION, IN WHICH WISDOM AND JUSTICE MAKE THE PASSIVE PURIFICATION OF THE SOUL, ALL OF WHICH IS TREATED IN DETAIL IN THE FOLLOWING TREATISE, ENTITLED “SPIRITUAL TORRENTS.”

 St John tells us, “there was silence in heaven.”
 Heaven represents the depths and centre of the soul, where all must be in silence when the majesty of God appears.
 All that belongs to our own efforts or to ourselves in any way must be destroyed.
-The self is a force opposed to God, and all the malignity of man lies in this self-appropriation, which is the source of his evil, so that the more a soul loses its appropriation (grasping, holding on), the more pure it becomes.
-Secondly, in order to unite two things so opposed as the purity of God and the impurity of the creature, the simplicity of God and the multiplicity of the creature, God must operate alone; for this can never be done by the effort of the creature, since two things cannot be united unless there is some relation or resemblance between them, as an impure metal would never unite with one that was pure and refined.
+The self is a force opposed to God, and all the malignity of man lies in this self-appropriation, which is the source of his evil, so that the more a soul lets go of its appropriation, the more pure it becomes.
+Secondly, in order to unite two things so opposed as the purity of God and the impurity of the creature, the simplicity of God and the multiplicity of the creature, God must operate alone; for this can never be done by the effort of the creature, since two things cannot be united unless there is some identity or likeness between them.

 What does God do then?
 He sends before Him His own wisdom, as will be sent upon the Earth to consume by its activity all the impurity that is there.
 Fire consumes all things and nothing resists its activity; it is the same with wisdom.
 It consumes all impurity in the creature to prepare him for divine union.

 To purify the soul God makes use of wisdom as fire is used to purify gold . . . until it is fit to be employed in the most excellent workmanship.
-This being understood, I say that in order that the soul may be united with God, wisdom and divine justice, like a pitiless and devouring fire, 48 must take from him all grasping, all that is worldly, carnal, and of his own activity; and having taken all this from him, they must unite him to God.
-This is never brought about by the labours of the creature; on the contrary, it even causes him regret, because as I have said, man so loves what is his own and is so fearful of its destruction that if God did not accomplish it Himself and by His own authority, man would never consent to it.
+This being understood, I say that in order that the soul may be united with God, wisdom and divine justice, like a pitiless and devouring fire, must take from him all grasping, all that is worldly, carnal, and of his own activity; and having taken all this from him, they must unite him to God.
+This is never brought about by the labours of the creature; on the contrary, it even causes him regret, because as I have said, man so loves what is his own and is so fearful of its destruction that if God did not accomplish it Himself and by His own authority, man would never consent to it [except that he had previously determined to accept all that God might bring him].

 God then so purifies this soul of all natural, distinct, and perceived operations that at last He makes it more and more conformed to Himself, and then uniform, raising the passive capacity of the creature, enlarging it and ennobling it, though in a hidden and unperceived manner which is termed mystical.
 But in all these operations the soul must concur passively, and as the working of God becomes stronger the soul must continually yield to Him until it is absorbed altogether.